 How to conceive a girl: Do the deed during the colder months at the beginning or end of the fertile window.

 According to the Trivers-Willard Theory, eating a high calorie, high nutrient diet sways the gender ratio towards boys, while a low fat, low nutrient diet with skipped meals (breakfast in particular) tips the scale to girls.
 Outside of this, glucose levels have also been shown to affect gender ratios.
 Female sperm seem to thrive less within high-glucose environments, so diets that are high in carbs and sugars are likely to encourage boy offspring while more balanced blood sugar levels help the X bearers.
-While many nutrient specific diets are suggested, only potassium and sodium diets are supported.
+Despite the fact that many nutrient specific diets are often suggested, only potassium and sodium diets are supported by research.
 High potassium and sodium diets seem to favor boys and the opposite girls.
 Dietary changes were capable of increasing the rate of unexpected male offspring by 1 for every 20 births (making it a more powerful factor than temperature).

-How to conceive a boy: Eat a nutrient rich healthy diet (particularly potassium and sodium) with balanced carbs and protein.
+How to conceive a boy: Eat a nutrient rich healthy diet (particularly potassium and sodium) with high carbs.

-How to conceive a girl: Eat a low nutrient diet with empty calories, high sugar, and carbs while skipping breakfast.
+How to conceive a girl: Eat a low nutrient diet with empty calories, low sugar, and limited carbs while skipping breakfast.

 I know, you’re probably expecting me to cite Trivers-Willard again and tell you exercise sways to boys, right?
 Nope.
 Exercise actually can work in favor of girl conception because while exercise will improve your overall health, it also burns calories and helps balance blood sugar, and as we just learned higher caloric intake and blood sugar sways boy—at least that’s the case in high-aerobic exercise.
 Strength training or forms of exercise that don’t burn a ton of calories tend to just improve health helping the Y side.
 Though those hoping to conceive girls have to be wary, lowering caloric intake too much will actually cease ovulation, eliminating the chance of any conception.